 In the majority of APAs, the covered transactions involve numerous business functions and risks.
 For instance, with respect to functions, APAs involving manufactured products typically involve a controlled group that conducts research and development (R&D), engages in product design and engineering, manufactures the product, markets and distributes the product, and performs support functions such as legal, finance, and human resources services.
-Regarding risks, the controlled group may bear a variety of risks including market risks, R&D risks, financial risks, credit and collection risks, product liability risks, and general business risks.
+Regarding risks, the controlled group may assume a variety of risks including market risks, R&D risks, financial risks, credit and collection risks, product liability risks, and general business risks.
 In the APA evaluation process a significant amount of time and effort is devoted to understanding how the functions and risks are allocated amongst the controlled group of companies that are party to the covered transactions.
-Generally, the tested party that is chosen will be the least complex of the controlled taxpayers that does not make nonroutine contributions.
+Generally, for methods requiring selection of a tested party, the tested party that is chosen will be the least complex of the controlled taxpayers that does not make nonroutine contributions.

-Types of Tested Parties 2014
+Types of Tested Parties 2015

-Consistent with prior years, more than half of the tested parties of the APAs executed in 20143 fell into one of two categories, i.e., U.S. distributors and U.S. service providers.
-Combined, these two types of tested parties represent over 50 percent of the total.
+Consistent with prior years, more than half of the tested parties of the APAs executed in 20154 fell into one of two categories, i.e., U.S. distributors and U.S. service providers.
+Combined, these two types of tested parties represent 60 percent of the total.

-Types of Covered Transactions 2014
+Types of Covered Transactions 2015

-Although more than 75 percent of covered transactions involve tangible goods and services transactions, the IRS also has successfully completed numerous APAs involving transfers of intangibles.
-While complex transactions involving intangibles may be more challenging than other types of transactions and represent a smaller percentage of the APA inventory than other types of transactions, the IRS continues to seek opportunities to work with taxpayers and treaty partners to provide prospective certainty for such transactions wherever appropriate.
+Although 75 percent of covered transactions5 involve tangible goods and services transactions, the IRS also has successfully completed numerous APAs involving transfers of intangibles.
+While complex transactions involving intangibles may be more challenging and represent a smaller percentage of the covered transactions in 2015 (24 percent), the IRS continues to seek opportunities to work with taxpayers and treaty partners to provide prospective certainty for such transactions wherever appropriate.

-3Not all APAs executed in 2014 involved a tested party.
+4 Not all APAs executed in 2015 involved a tested party.